Vizonex/pyllparse/README.md

 A python parody of the typescript library llparse.

-I take no credit for the orginal work done by indutny and I was originally very nervous about making this python library that I made public...
+I take no credit for the orginal work done by indutny and the other node-js contributors involved and I was originally very nervous about making this python library that I made public...

 Links to the original library